Skip to main content

 --set-file global.ingressTlsKey=./tls.key

 If your cert chain requires a separate CA bundle file, also include --set-file global.ingressCaBundle=./ca-bundle.crt.
-Add a custom CA bundle When global.openshiftCompatibility is true, the chart automatically mounts both the internal workload CA and the trusted enterprise CA. If you need to mount an additional CA bundle, create a configmap in the poolside namespace:
+Add a custom CA bundle When global.openshiftCompatibility is true, the chart automatically mounts both the internal workload CA and the trusted enterprise CA. If you need to mount an additional CA bundle, create a ConfigMap in the poolside namespace:

 oc create configmap poolside-ca-bundle \